Miguevrgo/Oxide/README.md

 `Oxide` is now a decent engine, however there is still room for improvement:

-- **Enhance Search:** Using tables such as continuation history and correction history.
+- **Enhance Search:** Using tables such as continuation history.
 Testing some prunings for the negamax move loop.
-- **NNUE**: I am finally confident that I understand each of the techniques used in Oxide network, however I would like testing other configurations, maybe multilayer, bigger hidden layer, 8 buckets...
+- **NNUE**: I would like testing and learning other configurations.

 ## Getting Started